 In the event that the salivary glands of the body are damaged by chemotherapy or radiotherapy, xerostomia occurs.
 This is caused by the salivary glands not producing enough saliva to keep the mouth moist.

-During chemotherapy, your saliva may become thicker, which can lead to dry mouth.
-This is usually temporary, but can take up to 2 to 8 weeks to clear up after treatment ends.
+When you undergo chemotherapy, your saliva becomes thicker, which can lead to dry mouth.
+Usually, this is temporary, but it can take 2 to 8 weeks for it to go away after treatment ends.

-Radiation therapy to the face, neck or head on the other hand, can take up to six months for the salivary glands to start producing saliva again.
+Radiation therapy to the face, neck, or head, on the other hand, can take up to six months for the salivary glands to begin producing saliva again.
 This is after treatment ends.
 Many patients will see a change within the first year after finishing treatment.
-But many people continue to have some level of long-term dry mouth.
-This is especially likely if radiation therapy was directed at the salivary glands, this is likely to occur.
+Despite this, many people continue to suffer from dry mouth for an extended period of time.
+Particularly if radiation therapy was administered to the salivary glands, this is likely to occur.